Planning Commission

 Staff recommendation: Conditional Approval

-4.3 SPECIAL PERMIT 25042(PDF, 4MB), to allow soil mining and excavation on property generally located at W A Street and SW 126th Street.
+4.2 SPECIAL PERMIT 25046(PDF, 6MB), Cornhusker Resilient Power Project, to allow a Battery Energy Storage System (BESS), on property generally located at N 120th Street and Highway 6.
 FINAL ACTION More information

 Staff recommendation: Conditional Approval